Ireland manages its investment in space primarily through the Department of Enterprise, Trade and Employment (DETE) and Enterprise Ireland.

 From the development of technology for use on board the International Space Station and point of-care diagnostic technology used to assess the impact of space travel on the health of astronauts, to developing highly innovative uses of satellite systems, including connecting isolated forests to communications systems, Irish companies are at the leading edge of innovation and technological development in the space sector.

 In recent years Ireland has seen strong growth in this sector, in both established space companies and in new entrants.
-67 Irish companies are now working with ESA to develop technologies for the institutional and commercial space markets as well as using space products to develop downstream applications and technologies with non-space applications.
-It is projected that 80 Irish-based companies will be operating in the space sector by 2020.
+87 Irish companies are now working with ESA to develop technologies for the institutional and commercial space markets as well as using space products to develop downstream applications and technologies with non-space applications.

-Upcoming high-profile scientific space missions with Irish contributions include ESA’s Solar Orbiter mission and NASA’s James Webb Telescope, which are due to launch in 2020 and 2021.
+High-profile scientific space missions with Irish contributions include ESA’s Solar Orbiter mission which launched in 2020 and NASA’s James Webb Telescope, which is due to launch in 2021.